zDevelopers/ImageOnMap/README.md

 - Fixed an issue in survival where an incorrect amount of map were consumed

+- Fixed an issue where image map folder was not created and cause issues

 ## Data collection

 We use metrics to collect [basic information about the usage of this plugin](https://bstats.org/plugin/bukkit/ImageOnMap).